smathur-splunk/workshops/docs/custom_metr.md

     print(send_metrics, send_metrics.json())
 ```

-The final Python script should look something like [this]().
+The final Python script should look something like [this](https://gist.github.com/smathur-splunk/2f9681884bde5ccb2ca6b30120e65956#file-random_gen-py).

 3. Finally, run the Python script, and you should see an output `<Response [200]> OK`.
 And that's it!
 You've got a custom metric automatically being generated by this script.
-Let's move on to see how we can do this in Java.
+Let's see how we can do this in Java.

 ### Java
 1. Download [this Java code]() that generates custom data at a specified time interval.
 We will modify this code to send custom metrics to Splunk Observability.

-2. For the sake of avoiding redundancy, most of the Java script has already been written for you.
+2. For the sake of avoiding redundancy from the previous section, most of the Java code has already been written for you.
 Simply replace the realm and access token values, and you're good to go.

 3. Compile the Java code, and then run the program.
 You should see an output.